aswinter90/SwiftyDrawer/README.md

 # SwiftyDrawer

 This mostly SwiftUI-based customizable drawer component offers functionality similar to the standard sheet modifier, but with additional fixed positions and extensive customization options.
-Ideal for displaying expandable and scrollable content over a background view, akin to the drawer behavior seen in Apple and Google map applications.
+Ideal for displaying expandable and scrollable content on top of a background view, akin to the drawer behavior seen in Apple's and Google's map applications.

 This project is currently a work in progress, being developed sporadically.
 Future updates may include additional documentation and bug fixes.